njlr/rs-core-lib/rs-core/string.md

 * `template <typename OutputIterator> void` **`split`**`(const std::string& src, OutputIterator dst, const std::string& delim = ascii_whitespace)`
 * `Strings` **`splitv`**`(const std::string& src, const std::string& delim = ascii_whitespace)`

 Split a string into substrings, discarding any delimiter characters.
-If the delimiter list contains exactly one character, each individual occurrence of that character will be treated as a split point; if more than one delimiter character is supplied, any contiguous subsequence of those characters will be treated as a single delimiter; if the delimiter list is empty, the source string will simply be copied unchanged to the output.
-The value type of the output iterator in `split()` must be assignment compatible with `U8string`;
+Any contiguous subsequence of delimiter characters will be treated as a break point.
+If the input string is empty, the output list will always be empty;
-the `splitv()` version returns a vector of strings instead of writing to an existing receiver.
+otherwise, if the delimiter list is empty, the output will consist of a single string matching the input.
+The value type of the output iterator in `split()` must be assignment compatible with `U8string`; the `splitv()` version returns a vector of strings instead of writing to an existing receiver.

+* `template <typename OutputIterator> void` **`split_lines`**`(const std::string& src, OutputIterator dst)`
+* `Strings` **`splitv_lines`**`(const std::string& src)`

+Split a string into lines.
+A line ends with any LF or CRLF; these are not copied into the output.

 * `std::string` **`trim`**`(const std::string& str, const std::string& chars = ascii_whitespace)`
 * `std::string` **`trim_left`**`(const std::string& str, const std::string& chars = ascii_whitespace)`